 Chile: Aysén & Patagonia

 The best of Patagonia minus the crowds—glacial peaks, turquoise lakes, exclusive access

 11 Days, 10 Nights

 Beautiful doesn’t even begin to describe this sunset.
 Overlooking a landscape of stunning, wind-swept gaucho country, cobalt blue lakes reflect jagged glacial peaks, rugged and mesmerizing.
 It’s only you and your companions, plus the cries of soaring birds and the occasional puma or deer-like huemul (Chile’s national animal) in the distance.
 You hiked every inch of the trail leading you to this glacial mountaintop to be rewarded with the stars shining over northern Patagonia, and it’s pure magic.

 This is the Patagonia few have ever experienced, created in partnership with Backpacker Magazine.
 Over 11 unforgettable days we’ll explore the rugged and remote side of Patagonia, its towering glaciers and meandering rivers.
 We’ll hike through Cerro Castillo National Reserve (a more intimate experience than busy Torres del Paine) and be among the first public groups to trek through the new Patagonia National Park, the 10-million-acre brainchild of Doug and Kristin Tompkins (of The North Face fame).
 Every step will feel like it’s all ours.

 If you crave adventure in untouched wilderness, this trip is for you.
 Each day brings a new journey, six to eight hours of trekking in pristine wilderness, as we venture forward into the 10-million acre last frontier of Chile.
-Join us in the Aysén, Patagonia’s little-known paradise.
+Join us in the Aysén, Patagonia’s lesser-known paradise.

 Aysén & Patagonia Highlights